juxt/jig/README.md

 Jig is an __application harness__ providing a beautifully interactive development experience __for Clojure projects__.

-I wrote Jig because I needed the ability to create new Clojure projects quickly without having to maintain a development harness for each one.
-As I make a small improvement to one development harness, I don't want the hassle of going through all my other projects to update them in the same way, but neither do I want dozens of development harnesses that differ from each other. _I want one development harness I can use against all my Leiningen-based projects._

-Plus I want the option of deploying early versions of new projects quickly, without going to the hassle of setting up a new server or even incurring the cost of a dedicated JVM (200Mb is not an insignificant overhead when you have dozens of Clojure-based web applications).
-I'd like to hook on new web applications onto an existing Clojure web server.

-If you have these needs too, you might find Jig really useful.
-I encourage you to fork it so you have the option of bending it to your own requirements.

 ## Features and benefits

 Jig 'embraces and extends' Stuart Sierra's excellent